iTwin/bis-schemas/Domains/2-DisciplinePhysical/Piping/PipeworkPhysical.remarks.md

 `PipingPort`s modeling _WeldedPorts_ shall be associated with an instance of `WeldedPortType` as its TypeDefinition via the `PipingPortIsOfType` relationship. `WeldedPortType`s must be contained in `DefinitionModel`s.

 Equivalent to an [IfcDistributionPort](http://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcDistributionPort.htm), with its [Pset_DistributionPortTypePipe.ConnectionType](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/Pset_DistributionPortTypePipe.htm) property set to _PEnum_PipeEndStyleTreatment.WELDED_.

+### WyeType

+A _Wye_ is a `PipeFitting` with three `PipingPort`s used to split or merge flow among the connected `IPipingElement`s, and shaped like the letter 'Y' in order to significantly decrease friction and turbulence.

+`PipeFitting`s modeling _Wyes_ shall be associated with an instance of `WyeType` as its PhysicalType via the `PipeFittingIsOfType` relationship. `WyeType`s must be contained in `DefinitionModel`s.

+Equivalent to [IfcPipeFittingType](http://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcPipeFittingType.htm), with its _PredefinedType_ property set to _IfcPipeFittingTypeEnum.JUNCTION_.